When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: CTC compression

 Software Quality Assurance (SQA) attributes have been studied for many years \citep{McCall1977FactorsIS,10.5555/48813,10.5555/121025}.
 Delineated in the ISO 9126 standard \citep{ISO9126}, they were later extended and superseded by ISO 25010 \citep{ISO/IEC2010}, having production code as the main target.
 However, as they are desirable for any codebase, here we analyze how each attribute has an effect on research code and work.

-\textbf{Portability} and \textbf{usability} respectively refer to the possibility to execute the same experiments in diverse hardware or software environments and the effort required to use the software (i.e., how easy is to run the code).
-As such, they pertain to the reproducibility of a paper, which, according to ACM,\footnote{\url{https://www.acm.org/publications/policies/artifact-review-and-badging-current}} holds when \enquote{\textit{an independent group can obtain the same result using the author’s own artifacts}}, a definition that is aligned with those given in NLP \citep{ulmer2022experimental} and other fields \citep{doi:10.1128/mBio.00525-18}.
+\textbf{Portability} and \textbf{usability} refer, respectively, to the possibility of executing the same experiments in diverse hardware or software environments, and the effort required to use the software (i.e., how easy it is to run the code).
+As such, they pertain to the reproducibility of a paper, which, according to ACM,\footnote{\url{https://www.acm.org/publications/policies/artifact-review-and-badging-current}} holds when \enquote{\textit{an independent group can obtain the same result using the author's own artifacts}}, a definition that is aligned with those given in NLP \citep{ulmer2022experimental} and other fields \citep{doi:10.1128/mBio.00525-18}.
 Regarding these aspects, ample literature already discussed the need to go beyond code openness in research \citep{Chen2019,Trisovic2022}, highlighting the role of proper documentation and validation in different environments.
 However, as many research groups lack access to a wide range of hardware options, we argue that research works can hardly target portability due to the significant economic and human resources it requires.
-On the contrary, proper documentation of the code is a reasonable demand and, in addition to increasing reproducibility, it eases code reuse and its adoption as the foundation for future works.
+On the contrary, proper documentation of the code is a reasonable demand and, in addition to increasing reproducibility, it facilitates code reuse and adoption for other works.

 Code reusability also pertains to the \textbf{maintainability} attribute, which denotes the effort required for implementing targeted modifications.
-Alongside comprehensive documentation, software maintainability \mn{hinges} on code structure, i.e. the organization of the software into building blocks \citep{10.1145/141874.141884,intro_soft_architectures}.
+Alongside comprehensive documentation, software maintainability hinges on code structure, i.e. the organization of the software into building blocks \citep{10.1145/141874.141884,intro_soft_architectures}.
 While there is currently no incentive to develop reusable code \citep{barba-2019-praxis}, the research community would greatly benefit in the long term from a commitment to this objective, which would reduce the time spent in replicating prior work and accelerate the implementation of new techniques upon existing code.